serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

           method: post
 ```

-Running `serverless deploy` will start the deployment process and eventually return the url where your function can be accessed:
+Running `serverless deploy` will start the deployment process and eventually return the URL where your function can be accessed:

 ```bash
 ❯ serverless deploy